This blog brings you the Magento performance optimization tips and best practices to speed up your eCommerce store’s load time.

 Make page size as small as possible

 A heavy page laden with too many elements can slow down the page loading speed.
 Though it is encouraging that a majority of shoppers prefer mobile over desktops, connectivity strength is something not great all the time.
-So here is a tip to improve Magento 2 load time performance under such scenarios:
+So here is a tip for Magento site optimization under such scenarios:

 Hire Magento Developers for USD 35 Per Hour